kociumba/SkyDriver/README.md

 > [!WARNING]
 > **Do not depend on the predictions.**
 > They are purely for providing broad insights into the market. <br>
-> Always do you own research before flipping lots of coins.
+> Always do your own research before flipping lots of coins.

 The primary focus of SkyDriver is on bazaar data and flipping, with plans for future expansion.
 If you have ideas or suggestions for improvements, please [open an issue](https://github.com/kociumba/SkyDriver/issues/new/choose).